AvaloniaUI/avalonia-docs/docs/reference/controls/detailed-reference/path-icon.md

 ---
+title: PathIcon
 description: REFERENCE - Built-in Controls
 ---

 import PathIconHouseScreenshot from '/img/gitbook-import/assets/image (18).png';

-# Path Icon
+# PathIcon

-The path icon control can draw an icon graphic from a stream geometry.
+The `PathIcon` control can draw an icon graphic from a stream geometry.
 For example, you can use the icon geometries from the _Avalonia UI_ Fluent icons resource.

 :::info
 To see the full list of Fluent icons available with _Avalonia UI_, see [https://avaloniaui.github.io/icons.html](https://avaloniaui.github.io/icons.html)